darktable-org/dtdocs/content/preferences-settings/lua-options.md

 These settings control how lua scripts are handled.

 check for updated lua scripts on start up
-: automatically update (bundled) scripts to current version
+: automatically update (bundled) scripts to current version.

 disable lua scripts
-: do not run lua scripts (both bundled and user defined)
+: do not run bundled lua scripts (this option is only available if no user defined lua scripts are detected in the [configuration directory](config-directory.md).